 - Preheat oven to 175ºF.

-- Place baking sheet in the preheated oven and bake for 1-3 hours, tossing every hour or so, until the grounds feel dry and slightly crunchy.
+- Bake: Place baking sheet in the preheated oven and bake for 1-3 hours, tossing every hour or so, until the grounds feel dry and slightly crunchy.
 The exact amount of time this takes will depend on how much of the grounds you start with.

-- Using a coffee grinder, further grind into a fine powder; you may need to do this in batches.
+- Grind: Using a coffee grinder, further grind into a fine powder; you may need to do this in batches.

-- Store in an airtight container in a cool, dry place.
+- Store: Store in an airtight container in a cool, dry place.
 Keeps for at least a year.

 *You can use as much or as little as you'd like, depending on the quantity of espresso powder you want to make.
+Actual yield will be determined by how much you start with.